greg0ire/git_template/README.md

 ### Sismo hook

 This hook makes [Sismo](http://sismo.sensiolabs.org/) run each time you commit.
-Disabled by default, uncomment it in the post-commit hook
+Disabled by default, uncomment it in the post-commit hook.

 ### Doctrine hook